Understanding Jira Priority Levels: A Detailed Breakdown

 At its core, Jira is designed to help teams manage and track their work effectively, and prioritization plays a vital role in this.
 Jira's priority field assigns a level of importance or urgency to issues, whether they are bug reports, tasks, or feature requests.
 This structured approach helps teams focus on the most critical issues while keeping less urgent ones visible for future action.

-By default, Jira provides four priority levels:
+By default, Jira provides four priority levels, with many organizations adding a fifth:

-- Critical (P1)
+- P1 – Critical

-- High (P2)
+- P2 – High

-- Medium (P3)
+- P3 – Medium

-- Low (P4)
+- P4 – Low

 The Importance of Prioritization in Jira